gravitational/teleport/docs/4.3/aws-oss-guide.md

 For maintainability and ease of use, we recommend following our [Terraform example](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/ha-autoscale-cluster/dynamo.tf) but below are high level definitions for the tables required to run Teleport.

-Table 1 - Cluster State:
+DynamoDB Table A - Teleport Cluster State:

 | Table name            | teleport-cluster-name |
 |-----------------------|-----------------------|